SKA-ScienceDataProcessor/rascil/docs/installation/RASCIL_docker.rst

      -rw-r--r-- 1 rascil rascil 2102400 Feb 11 14:04 imaging_psf.fits
      -rw-r--r-- 1 rascil rascil 2102400 Feb 11 14:04 imaging_restored.fits

-In this example, we change directory to an external location (my home directory in this case), and then we run the script using the absolute path name inside the container.
+In this example, we change directory to an external location (my home directory in this case, use yours instead), and then we run the script using the absolute path name inside the container.

 Running notebooks
 -----------------